 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Ann Arbor and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Ann Arbor rent prices in the chart below.

-When we take a look at the two-bedroom comparison from March to April, Ann Arbor experienced a -0.12% decrease for the price of a two-bedroom apartment.
-The rent price for a Ann Arbor two-bedroom apartments currently stands at $1,660.0.
+When we take a look at the two-bedroom comparison from June to July, Ann Arbor experienced a 0.6% increase for the price of a two-bedroom apartment.
+The rent price for a Ann Arbor two-bedroom apartments currently stands at $1,679.0.

 More key findings include:

-Rent increased in Ypsilanti, MI, Novi, MI, Wixom, MI .
+Rent increased in Ypsilanti, MI, Novi, MI, Belleville, MI .

-Rent decreased in Westland, MI, Belleville, MI, Pittsfield, MI.
+Rent decreased in Northville, MI, Westland, MI, Wixom, MI, Pittsfield, MI.